401 Model Tutorial

 To reiterate, the allocations used in the 401(k) Allocation Model provide a good starting point and are what the historical backtested results are based upon.
 If you choose to modify your allocations, your performance will differ from the 401 Model’s historical and future results.

-On the Current Recommendations page you will find the latest 401 Model recommendations and you will also find a table that ranks all the funds from best to worst.
+On the Current Recommendations page you will find the latest 401 Model recommendations and you will also find a table that ranks all the funds in the 401 Model from best to worst.
 We have included this information for those who may wish to deviate slightly from the model’s recommendation, either for diversification purposes or other reasons.
 In the Complete Ranking Table, you will notice a color coding schema designed to alert you to the status of each option.
 The color coding is as follows:

 |Green||Showing positive price performance and acceptable as an investment|